-- > Never leave an unchecked volunteer unsupervised or allow them to work in regulated activity - > Obtain an enhanced DBS check with barred list information for all volunteers who are new to working in regulated activity

-- > Carry out a risk assessment when deciding whether to seek an enhanced DBS check without barred list information for any volunteers not engaging in regulated activity.
-We will retain a record of this risk assessment - > Ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
+- Never leave an unchecked volunteer unsupervised or allow them to work in regulated activity - Obtain an enhanced DBS check with barred list information for all volunteers who are new to working in regulated activity - Carry out a risk assessment when deciding whether to seek an enhanced DBS check without barred list information for any volunteers not engaging in regulated activity.
+We will retain a record of this risk assessment - Where required by the relevant legislation: Ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
 Where we decide that an individual falls outside of the scope of these regulations and we do not carry out such checks, we will retain a record of our assessment.
 This will include our evaluation of any risks and control measures put in place, and any advice sought

-Members, Trustees and Local Committee Members
+Trustees and Local Committee Members

-All Members, Trustees and Local Committee Members will have an enhanced DBS check without barred list information.
+All trustees, local committee members will have an enhanced DBS check without barred list information.